The world's highest denomination note is Hungary 100 Million B-Pengo (American 100 Quintillion Pengo)*,

 European Monetary Union

-- Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, Malta, Netherlands,
+- Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands,

 Portugal, Slovakia, Slovenia and Spain.